 Obesity Surgery Risks

 Undergoing surgery is like fighting a battle within the body.
 Since patients are put to sleep and can’t feel a thing while they’re under anesthesiology, their body is exerting a ton of energy to overcome the procedure and recover.

 One of the biggest concerns of being overweight is a condition called sleep apnea, a disorder that causes breathing to stop while sleeping.
 Sleep apnea can make general anesthesia much more dangerous.

 - Weakens the Immune System – This increases the risk of infection and trouble with healing.

 - Increases Clotting Risk – Clotting after surgery is very common in obese patients.

 - Can Trigger Other Conditions – Those with other conditions, like heart disease, may trigger events and other issues as a result of those complications.

-Surgeries are also more involved with obese patients, as finding the right areas to the target can be difficult (with fat cells, liver issues, and greater space in between organs).
+Surgeries are also more involved with obese patients, as finding the right areas for the target can be difficult (with fat cells, liver issues, and greater space between organs).
 Studies have shown that surgical complications can be as much as 12 times more common in obese patients.